 Option 6: Staff person of a residential facility

 If you live in a residential facility (nursing home, assisted-living facility, etc.), a staff person can go with you to the polling place to confirm your address.
-The staff person must either be on a list provided by the facility before the election or be able to demonstrate employment at the facility.
+This is known as 'vouching'.
+A staff person can vouch for all eligible voters living in the facility, there is no limit.
+The staff person must prove their employment at the facility.
+There are several ways to do this, including by showing an employee badge.
 Learn more about residential facilities.

 Registering with special circumstances